 It takes forty minutes for the dark notch to grow so big that the Sun is now a crescent.
-I take off my glasses and see that in the shadow of the tree under which I've taken refuge from the heat, that same shape has become visible by the thousands.
-Every tiny gap in the leaves overhead acts as a camera obscura, a "pinhole camera" projecting a bright fingernail of light on the ground.
-Nearby children have spotted them too and begin to yell and giggle as they point and play amongst the tiny crescents.
+But even with most of the Sun covered, the heat of the day is still intense.
+I take off my glasses and take refuge under a tree.
+There in its shadow I see a thousand bright crescents swaying in the grass to the time of the breeze in the tree-top.
+Every one of them is an image of the Sun, projected on the ground when each tiny gap in the leaves overhead acts as a camera obscura, a "pinhole camera."
+Nearby children have spotted them too and begin to yell and giggle as they point and play amongst the bright little arcs.
 Had I not known what was happening before, this oddity would certainly have revealed the eclipse in progress above.

-An hour has passed since this all began: only twenty minutes left until totality.
-The lifegiving nature of the Sun is no longer an abstract concept: the sky is growing darker and colors are strangely wrong.
+An hour has passed since this all began, leaving only twenty minutes until totality begins.
+The life-giving nature of the Sun is no longer an abstract concept: the sky has grown darker and colors are strangely wrong.
 The landscape is sapped of saturation.
 The worlds are aligning.

-With ten minutes left, the conditions are changing fast.
+With ten minutes left, the conditions change quickly.
 The world has turned to twilight.
-The shadows of trees and me are sharp as if lit by a single spotlight.
-All illumination now comes, not from a yellow Sun set amid a bright blue sky, but from only a narrow white crescent in a sky no longer bright.
+The shadows of trees sharpen, as if lit by a single spotlight.
+Instead of coming from a yellow Sun set amid a bright blue sky, all illumination now comes from a narrow white crescent in a colorless dark sky.

-I put my glasses back on for these final moments of the partial phase and can actually see the remaining crescent shrink as I watch.
+I put my glasses back on for these final moments of the partial phase and can see the remaining crescent shrink as I watch.
 The crowd rises.
 Conversations hush and I notice for the first time that all birdsong has ceased; they have returned to their nests to sleep in the unexpected night.
-An unseasonably cool wind blows across my arm as the temperature drops this far into the lunar shadow and the eclipse officially becomes a multisensory experience of sight, sound, and touch.
+An unseasonably cool wind blows across my arm as the temperature drops.
+The eclipse becomes a multisensory experience of sight, sound, and touch.
 So little of the Sun is left that surely totality should begin at any second, but I can't tear my eyes away to look at my watch.
 Even the passage of time seems affected as these last few seconds seem to expand rather than diminish.

 Suddenly, the Sun's thin sickle of light breaks apart into an array of brilliant specks that dance and shimmer along the Moon's jet-black rim.
-They are called Baily's Beads and they are the last rays of the vanishing Sun streaming through actual mountain valleys along the curved lunar surface.
-I finally remove my protective glasses to see them quickly wink away until there is only a single glistening star set in a band of white fire encircling the Moon: the glorious diamond ring.
+They are called Baily's Beads-the last rays of the vanishing Sun streaming through actual mountain valleys along the curved lunar surface.
+I finally remove my protective glasses to see them quickly wink away until there appears a glorious diamond ring-a single glistening star set in a band of white fire encircling the Moon.

-And then the spot collapses upon itself and is gone.
+Then the spot collapses upon itself and is gone.